Two quick and easy ways for foreign companies to register and conduct business in South Africa

 All businesses must be registered for income tax at SARS and are automatically registered when a new company is opened.

-Companies must register for Value Added Tax (VAT) on products if the company turnover will exceed ZAR 1 million per year.
+Companies must register for Value Added Tax (VAT) on products if the company turnover exceeds ZAR 1 million per year.
 If the annual turnover is less than this, the company can register voluntarily.
-To register voluntarily, the company needs to show a minimum of R50 000 income earned in the past 12-month period.
+To register voluntarily, the company needs to show a minimum of R50,000 income earned in the past 12-month period.

 PAYE stands for pay as you earn and is the tax deducted by an employer from an employee’s remuneration and paid over to SARS.
 A company needs to register for PAYE within 21 working days after it has become an employer.